 - Avoid distractions when giving your child medicines.
 If possible, have a normal routine for giving or taking medicines.
-And always supervise your child while she’s taking medicine.
+And always supervise your child while your child is taking medicine.

 - Ask your pharmacist to put child-resistant caps on your medicines if they’re not already on the bottle.
 This makes it harder for children to open bottles.
 Make sure you always put the caps back on the bottles immediately and correctly after use.